HappyTetrahedron/hue/README.md

 The file hueconfig.yml is used to configure hue.py. you need to specify the ip address of your Hue bridge, your Hue API key, and the information for your light scenes.
 The file hueconfig.yml must be in the folder `$XDG_CONFIG_DIR/hue/hueconfig.yml`.

+You can use the `huesetup.py` script to generate an appropriate config file, which is automatically stored in the proper location.

 ## colors.py